kosli-dev/terraform-aws-kosli-reporter/examples/lambda-report-selectively/README.md

-This example deploys Kosli reporter to track only selected Lambda functions in your AWS region.
+This example deploys the Kosli reporter to track only selected Lambda functions.
+The EventBridge rule is configured to trigger the reporter only when a reported function changes.